jamesfiltness/Evt/README.md

 evt.subscribe('MYEVT', function() {});

-/* calling purge completely empties the evt instance of all callbacks and events */ evt.purge();
+/* Calling purge completely empties the evt instance of all callbacks and events */ evt.purge();
 ```